TULiberalArts/Religion/pages/undergradaute.md

    [jemi@temple.edu](mailto:jemi@temple.edu)
 ---
 ## Major in Religion at Temple
-If you are interested in practicing law, going into health care, working in education, environmental policy, non-profit groups, finance or media, consider a major or minor in religion.
-A BA in religion provides you with a range of immediately useful skills that will help you navigate these areas and more.
-Studying religion also helps you develop a depth of knowledge about how cultures form, how different communities grow, why conflicts arise and how they are resolved.
-The religion major requires only 30 credits and our entry courses regularly overlap with subjects in other areas of study.
-Our courses are often crosslisted with history, classics, critical languages, sociology, anthropology and English.
+If you are interested in working in education, environmental policy, finance, health care or for non-profit groups, consider a major or minor in Religion.
+A BA in Religion provides you with a range of immediately useful skills that will help you navigate these areas and more.
+Studying Religion also helps you develop a depth of knowledge about how cultures form, how different communities grow, why conflicts arise and how they are resolved.
+The Religion major requires only 30 credits and our entry courses regularly overlap with subjects in other areas of study.
+Our courses are often cross-listed with anthropology, classics, critical languages, English, history, classics, critical languages and sociology.

 [Learn More about Majoring in Religion](http://bulletin.temple.edu/undergraduate/liberal-arts/religion/ba-religion/)

 ## Minor in Religion
-Many students find that with only a few additional courses they can add religion as a second major, or minor in religion as a complement to their primary field of study.
-The minor in religion is an excellent addition to the degree programs in the College of Liberal Arts or other colleges throughout Temple University.
-If you have an interest in world history and providing sensitive patient care, minoring in religion will be especially helpful.
+Many students find that with only a few additional courses they can add Religion as a second major, or minor in Religion as a complement to their primary field of study.
+The minor in Religion is an excellent addition to the degree programs in the [College of Liberal Arts](https://liberalarts.temple.edu/) or other colleges throughout Temple University.
+If you have an interest in world history and providing sensitive patient care, minoring in Religion will be especially helpful.

 [Learn More about Minoring in Religion](http://bulletin.temple.edu/undergraduate/liberal-arts/religion/minor-religion/)

 ## Learn Outside the Classroom
 We host events with guest speakers from a variety of backgrounds.
-Lectures by filmmakers, journalists, musicians, writers, archaeologists and graphic artists regularly give students a direct window into major issues relating to religious communities and ideas.
+Lectures by archaeologists, graphic artists, filmmakers, journalists, musicians and writers regularly give students a direct window into major issues relating to religious communities and ideas.

 ## Academic Advising and Professional Development
 Take full advantage of the [College of Liberal Arts](https://liberalarts.temple.edu/)’ flexible curriculum with the help of our award-winning advisors.
-We will help you select a major or minor, and graduate on time.
-Beyond academics, our advisors ensure that you have a rich experience at Temple by complementing your academic work with [study abroad programs](https://studyabroad.temple.edu/), internships and other experiential learning opportunities.
+We help you select a major or a minor, and graduate on time.
+Beyond academics, our advisors ensure that you have a rich experience at Temple by complementing your academic work with study abroad programs, internships and other experiential learning opportunities.

 [Learn More About Our Advising Staff](https://liberalarts.temple.edu/advising)